 For the purpose of efficient portfolio management, the SICAV may manage all or part of the assets of one or more sub-funds through pooling, provided their respective investment policies are respected.
-The sub-funds may thus take a stake in pools of assets in proportion to the assets they contribute.
+The Sub-funds may therefore participate in pools of assets in proportion to the amount of assets they contribute.

-These pools are not to be viewed as separate legal entities and the notional units of account of a pool are not to be viewed as shares.
+These pools should not be considered individual legal entities, and a pool's notional units of account should not be considered shares.
 Shares of the SICAV are not issued in respect of such pools; they are issued solely in respect of each sub-fund concerned, which may contribute a certain amount of its assets to such pools for the purpose indicated above.